 What is the amount of calorie in honey?
-Does honey contain more calories than table sugar?
+Are there more calories in honey than in table sugar?

-One tablespoon of honey has 64 calories, and one tablespoon of sugar has 46 calories.
-(Or has 22 calories in one teaspoon of honey versus 16 calories in one teaspoon of table sugar.)
+One tablespoon (tbs) of honey has 64 calories, and one tablespoon (tbs) of sugar has 46 calories.
+(Or has 22 calories in one teaspoon (tsp) of honey versus 16 calories in one teaspoon (tsP) of table sugar.)
 While the amount of calorie in honey is more, we actually use less of it since it is sweeter than table sugar.
+So, the honey calories consumed for the same quantitiy (tbs or tsp) is less compared with sugar.
 And for many people, honey is still a preferred healthier choice because of its vitamins and minerals that can aid in digestion, and its anti-oxidants which can also bring health benefits.
 Remember not all calories are made equal; a calorie is not a calorie.
 In fact, it is a carbohydrate that is recommended in fasting because of its vitamins content and antioxidants effect.

 Cut down on the simple sugars in your diet by eliminating the chocolate and hard candies.
 If you simply cannot resist the desire for sweet stuff, replace them with healthy natural sweeteners like honey.
 Take regular meals with some protein and fat in each, and eat complex carbohydrates that contain ample soluble fiber -- fruits and vegetables for example.
 Fat, protein and soluble fiber in the diet tend to moderate swings in blood glucose.
 Other than the concern that excessive intake of sugar and hence calories, could lead to obesity problems, some people have a reaction to sugar called reactive hypoglycemia which is characterized by irritability, nervousness, headache, sweating and confusion a few hours after eating a meal high in simple sugars.
 These symptoms are caused by the pancreas' overproduction of insulin in response to rising blood glucose levels.